Questions about Your Program?

 The English Language Program (ELP) offers international graduate students services to assist you in adjusting to the American academic environment.
 To support your success, we offer weekly one-on-one tutorials in writing and oral skills and oral skills classes to hone your speaking, teaching, and presentation skills.
 For more details, see the ELP website.

-While some international students receive on-campus housing, the majority of them live off-campus in surrounding neighborhoods.
-For the most updated information on living in Boston, please visit the Housing section of the Graduate Student Affairs website.
+The vast majority of students live off-campus in surrounding neighborhoods.
+For the most updated information on living in the Boston area, please visit the Housing section of the Graduate Student Affairs website.